FindMySchool LogoFindMySchool

 The ethos language is consistent across the trust and is framed around five values: The Pursuit of Excellence, Valuing People, Achievement For All, A High Quality Learning Environment, and Extending the Boundaries of Learning.
 In practice, the most distinctive piece of internal culture is the PLEDGES framework, which connects participation to character education in a tangible way.

-On the FindMySchool GCSE outcomes measure (based on official data), Swavesey Village College is ranked 962nd in England and 15th in the Cambridge local area.
+On the FindMySchool GCSE academic outcomes measure (based on official data), Swavesey Village College is ranked 928th in England and 13th in the Cambridge local area.
 That places it comfortably within the top 25% of schools in England for GCSE outcomes.

-The EBacc average point score is meaningfully above the England figure shown (4.08).
+The EBacc average point score is 5.0 in the current GCSE dataset.
 This tends to correlate with a curriculum where languages and humanities are taken seriously, not only for the highest prior attainers.

 A practical implication for families is that this is a school where a broad curriculum appears to be the norm.
 The most recent inspection commentary reinforces that, noting high proportions choosing ambitious courses, including languages, and describing curriculum planning that deliberately revisits knowledge so it sticks over time.